krestfield/docs/certdog/redhat_install.md

 #### To Reset the Database

-If an installation has failed it may have information in the database populated from the previous attempt.
+If an installation has failed, it may have information in the database populated from the previous attempt.
 To reset this, perform the following:

 Start the mongo shell: